Map of the Soul: 7 – The Journey: Worldwide

 In March 2021, the International Federation of the Phonographic Industry (IFPI) published its annual Global Album Sales chart for 2020.
 The chart combines physical sales and digital downloads worldwide to determine the 10 best-selling albums of a given year.
 Of four Japanese-language albums to make the chart, Map of the Soul: 7 – The Journey was the second highest ranked at number eight having sold 1.2 million copies worldwide, only behind Kenshi Yonezu's Stray Sheep at number three which sold 2 million copies.
 The album was BTS's third entry on the chart, behind Map of the Soul: 7 at number one and Be at number two.

 Track listing

-All Japanese lyrics by KM-MARKIT.
+All Japanese lyrics are written by KM-Markit.